zorexsalvo/zorexsalvo.com/_posts/2017-10-01-pet-project-how-to-stay-motivated.md

 title: "Pet Projects: How to stay motivated doing it?"
 published: true
 discussion: https://dev.to/zorexsalvo/pet-projects-how-to-stay-motivated-doing-it-3pm/comments
-tags: [tags: discuss, pet, project, productivity]
+tags: [discuss, pet, project, productivity]
 ---
 Hi everyone, do you have new project ideas?
 Have you finished your previous one?
 I doubt it!